 Caching enables visitors to load your website and navigate pages at lightning speed, this keeps your conversions glowing and in return increases potential sales and profit.
-The bounce rate (the percentage of people who leave your site after just viewing the homepage) on your website will decrease when your website performance increases.
+The bounce rate (the percentage of people who leave your site after just viewing the homepage) on your eCommerce website will decrease when your website performance increases.

 All our shared hosting plans include LiteSpeed as standard, which is a caching layer we provide across our entire platform.

 Customers are more likely to shop on an eCommerce website that loads quickly, against one that doesn’t.
 Loading speed is one of the most important areas to prepare your eCommerce websites for traffic surges.
 To do this you can test your load speed by using a service such as GTMetrix which will test the webpage and report back performance.
 This will point you in the direction of areas you need to improve on.
 These could be areas such as optimising images, enabling compression and minimising redirects.

 To optimise your eCommerce website for traffic surges it’s key to use the latest PHP version (v7.3) will give the largest optimisation gains.
 A site that was using PHP 5.6 will see a huge increase in performance if switched over to PHP7.
 Most popular CMS are already compatible with PHP7 as are most of the themes and plugins.
 It’s a good idea to double-check which version of your site is running and then adjust it accordingly.